 The chances of your cancer being cured depend on:

-• if the cancer is a new diagnosis or has come back.
+• Whether the cancer is a new diagnosis or has come back

 Diagnosis and Staging

-• History and physical exam: A health care provider will review your symptoms, health habits, past illnesses and treatments.
+• History and physical exam: Your care team willreview your symptoms, health habits, past illnesses and treatments.

 • Blood tests: Blood tests can check liver function and check for hepatitis.
 You may also have your alpha-fetoprotein (AFP) level checked as levels may be high with liver cancer.